 According to auditing standards in the Republic of China, there is an inherent risk of fraud in revenue recognition.
 Management may be under pressure to achieve their targets and attempt to inflate sales figures.
+The main source of revenue for Richwave Technology Corp. is sales of WIFI products.
+The net revenue for the year ended December 31, 2022 was \$3,429,371 thousand.
+For the accounting policies on revenue recognition, please refer to Notes 4 (1), 22 and 34 of the consolidated financial statements.

+Affected by the decline in market demand for the year ended December 31, 2022, Richwave Technology Corp.'s overall net revenue decreased by 35% compared with the year ended December 31, 2021.
+Therefore, the sales revenue generated by specific sales clients who had not experienced a significant decline in sales or whose sales growth this year are considered potential fraud.
+Therefore, revenue recognition has been identified as a key audit matter for the year ended December 31, 2022.

-The risk of authenticity of sales revenue for customers with sales growth and significant transaction amount is relatively high, giving rise to the risk of inflated sales.
-Therefore, revenue recognition has been identified as a key audit matter for the year ended December 31, 2021.
-In response to the aforementioned key audit matter, we understood the Group's internal controls on the approval of sales orders and its delivery procedures, tested the operating effectiveness of these controls, selected samples of and tested the validity of occurrence of the sales transactions, checked for discrepancies between the counterparties of the sales transactions and the parties paying off the receivables, as well as for abnormalities in the payments received after the reporting period.
-For the accounting policies on revenue recognition, please refer to Note 4 (l) of the consolidated financial statements.
+In response to the aforementioned key audit matter, we understood the Group's internal controls on the approval of sales orders and its delivery procedures, tested the operating effectiveness of these controls, selected samples and tested the validity of occurrence of the sales transactions, checked for discrepancies between the counterparties of the sales transactions and the parties paying off the receivables, as well as for abnormalities in the payments received after the reporting period.